B2B Ecommerce Platform Comparison

 OOTB SAP integration on Day 1

 This is the sleeper question—the thing that will make or break your B2B ecommerce platform.
-Out of the box, does it integrate to SAP in real time?
+Out of the box, does the solution integrate to SAP in real time?

 If it doesn’t, you’ve got a lot of work ahead of you.
 Best case, you have to run batch synchronizations between SAP and ecommerce just to keep up with changes in product information, availability, contract pricing, credit limits, and more.